The World of Ice & Fire

 There were a few typos or mistakes in the first edition.
-Among these is that Alys Blackwood was the aunt of Benjicott Blackwood, not his sister, as well as a few mistakes in the genealogy trees.
+Among these is that Alysanne Blackwood was the aunt of Benjicot Blackwood, not his sister, as well as a few mistakes in the genealogy trees.
 Garcia has stated these will be corrected in future editions.

 The conceit of the novel is that it is an in-universe history text written by Maester Yandel, originally for Robert Baratheon.
-However as the Afterward explains, Yandel is still alive as of the current novels, and has lived through the deaths of both Robert and Joffrey.
+However, Yandel is still alive as of the current novels, and has lived through the deaths of both Robert and Joffrey.
 The edition published in 2014 is the version produced by Yandel at the time of the fourth and fifth novels, for Tommen Baratheon.

 As a result, Garcia explained, for fear of angering the Lannisters, Yandel cut out from his original draft all but the bare minimum of material on Ned Stark, Stannis Baratheon, and several other figures:

 - "In particular, Yandel starts to get quite careful when he writes about events in which various important, influential, powerful, and (most of all) still living people had a role.
 He has an interest in keeping his head on his neck.
 Ned and Stannis practically disappear from the account of the rebellion because Yandel has cut out his original account of the rebellion after Robert's death, Eddard's execution for treason, and Stannis and Renly proclaiming for the throne, and hastily did a revised and more politically acceptable one."